radutolontan/BASM_Pocket_Museum/README.md

 The current BMSTask implementation has several critical issues that will be addressed in future revisions:
 - **Limited voltage monitoring**: VBat is only checked when in `BATTERY_ONLY` state, missing voltage drops during charging or when connected to USB
 - **No automatic low-voltage disconnect**: The system does not automatically disconnect power when VBat drops dangerously low, risking deep discharge that could trigger the battery's undervoltage lockout protection
-- **Inaccurate battery life estimation**: The remaining runtime calculation does not account for varying load conditions or temperature effects on battery capacity
-- **Race condition on shutdown**: The shutdown sequence does not guarantee all tasks complete their cleanup before power is cut
-- **No brown-out protection coordination**: BMSTask doesn't coordinate with the voltage monitor circuit to provide early warning of impending brown-out events

 ### 3. AudioTask
 Manages audio input and output operations for the Pocket Lab.
 The AudioTask is responsible for interfacing with the microphone sensor (MMICT390200012) and any future audio peripherals through a Hardware Abstraction Layer (HAL).

-**Audio HAL Architecture**: The AudioTask implements an **AudioHAL** abstraction layer to decouple high-level audio processing from hardware-specific implementations.
-This design allows:
-- **Future extensibility**: Easy integration of different microphone types, speakers, or audio codecs without modifying the core task logic
-- **Standardized interface**: Consistent API for audio operations (initialization, sampling, volume control) across different hardware
-- **Modular design**: Hardware-specific implementations in `specific_audio_HAL` can be swapped or updated independently
+This decouples high-level audio processing from hardware-specific implementations, allowing to scale audio I/O in the future.

-The AudioTask writes processed audio data (e.g., sound pressure level in dB, frequency analysis) to the `shared_data_buffer` for visualization by the DisplayTask or logging by application-level tasks.
+Like the SensorTask, the AudioTask writes processed audio data (e.g., sound pressure level in dB, frequency analysis) to the `shared_data_buffer`.

 #### States
 * **BOOT** - Default state on boot-up; transition to INIT triggered from main.cpp